Benefits of the Magical Properties of

 -

-Pressure Drag: The force and energy
+Pressure Drag:

-required to move through water develops muscle and
+The force and energy required to move through water

-will only be effective if limbs are kept under the
+the resistance of water will only be effective if

-water when moving.
+limbs are kept under the water when moving.

 -

-Accommodation: By changing hand /
+By changing hand / foot configuration, lever

-foot configuration, lever lengths, speed or range of
+lengths, speed or range of motion, the work done

-motion, the work done during vertical water exercise
+during vertical water exercise is readily altered to

-is readily altered to suit a variety of participant
+suit a variety of participant needs.

 -